boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup/2.07-configure-system.jpg){: .enable-lightbox}

 In here change “# of executors” to 0 and click Save.
+This is the number of jobs that can be run concurrently on the master node, not the number of agents that will eventually connect.
 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup/2.08-change-num-executors.jpg){: .enable-lightbox}

 Once this is applied the Build Executor Status box on the left will now be empty.